 $~$

-Separately, Raissi \cite{raissi2018deep} proposed an innovative approach closely related to PDE discovery: Given a set of sparse and noisy samples of a system response function, $u$, simultaneously train two neural networks, $U$ and $N$. $U$ learns an approximation to $u$, while $N$ uses $U$ and its spatial partial derivatives (evaluated using automatic differentiation) to learn the PDE itself.
-To evaluate $N$, $U$ and its spatial partial derivatives are evaluated at a randomly selected set of \emph{collocation points} within the problem domain.
+Separately, Raissi \cite{raissi2018deep} proposed an innovative approach closely related to PDE discovery: Given a set of noisy measurements of a system response function, $u$, simultaneously train two neural networks, $U$ and $N$. $U$ learns an approximation to $u$, while $N$ uses $U$ and its spatial partial derivatives (evaluated using automatic differentiation) to learn the PDE itself.
+To evaluate $N$, we evaluate $U$ and its spatial partial derivatives at a randomly selected set of \emph{collocation points} within the problem domain.
 These values are the inputs to $N$, which learns the time derivative of $U$ as a function of $U$ and its spatial partial derivatives.
-The associated loss function consists of two parts: The first measures how well $U$ conforms to the samples of the system response function, $u$.
+The associated loss function consists of two parts.
+The first measures how well $U$ conforms to the measurements of the system response function, $u$.
 The second evaluates how well $N$ matches the time derivative of $U$.
-This loss function couples $N$ and $U$. $U$ must learn to match the samples while also satisfying the learned PDE, $N$. $U$ cannot simply memorize the samples and over-fit to their noise.
-The principal deficiency of this approach is that the learned PDE, $N$, is not explicit, but lives within a deep neural network, which means that it is difficult to study.
+This loss function couples $N$ and $U$. $U$ must learn to match the measurements while also satisfying the learned PDE, $N$. $U$ cannot simply memorize the measurements and over-fit to their noise.
+The principal deficiency of this approach is that the learned PDE, $N$, lives within a deep neural network and, therefore, can not easily be studied.
 This limits the practicality of the approach for discovering new, human-readable PDEs.

 $~$